-D. Declaration of Surplus Property in Compliance with LAVTA Policy for Disposition of Surplus Property
+8. Declaration of Surplus Property in Compliance with LAVTA Policy for Disposition of Surplus Property

-The Board of Directors declares declare as surplus nineteen (19) buses, two (2) road supervisor vehicles and authorize their disposal through a method consistent with LAVTA's Policy for Disposition of Surplus Property.
+The Finance and Administration Committee forward a recommendation to the Board of Directors declaring as surplus nineteen (19) buses, two (2) road supervisor vehicles and authorize their disposal through a method consistent with LAVTA's Policy for Disposition of Surplus Property.